Microbial community and hemorrhoids

 Proctological complaints usually develop gradually.
 Therefore, prevention does not start only with pain or visible changes but with stabilizing functional basics, especially the gut flora and stool regulation.

-A balanced gut flora ensures that intestinal contents are processed evenly and the stool is neither too hard nor irritating.
+A balanced gut flora ensures that the intestinal contents are processed evenly and the stool is neither too hard nor irritating.
 This reduces mechanical stress in the rectum.
-In this context, prevention does not mean "intervention" but avoiding stress before it occurs.
+In this context, prevention does not mean "intervention" but avoiding burdens before they arise.

 1. Regularity instead of perfection: A stable rhythm in meals and bowel movements supports intestinal motility and prevents stool from staying too long in the colon.

 2. Do not irritate the gut flora, but support it: A fiber-rich and well-tolerated diet forms the basis.
-Fermented foods can have a complementary effect – individually adjusted – as long as they stabilize stool consistency and do not cause irritation.
+Fermented foods can – individually adjusted – have a supplementary effect, provided they stabilize stool consistency and do not cause irritation.

-3. Relieve the rectum early: Even without acute complaints, it is worthwhile to avoid straining, prolonged sitting on the toilet, and changing stool conditions.
+3. Relieve the rectum early: Even without acute symptoms, it is worthwhile to avoid straining, prolonged sitting on the toilet, and changing stool conditions.
 Prevention here mainly means avoiding stressful habits.

-Prevention does not mean continuous use of products or self-treatment of possible diseases.
-It neither replaces medical diagnosis nor therapy but aims to minimize functional risk factors before complaints arise or become chronic.
+Prevention means no continuous use of products and no self-treatment of possible diseases.
+It neither replaces medical diagnosis nor therapy but aims to minimize functional risk factors before symptoms arise or become chronic.

 Stable gut flora